-Airline mystery meat, you know what I’m talking about.
-And don’t lie, I know you’ve had it before, served to you on a long-haul flight somewhere.
+Tthis is about airline mystery meat, that gelatinous and over salted slab of food in plastic wrap, you know what I’m talking about.
+Or at least about why you shouldn’t be eating it.
+Don’t lie, I know you’ve had it before, served to you on a long-haul flight somewhere.
 As you pull back the foil or plastic and the gravy and condensation oozes over your tray table, you don’t know whether to eat it or gawk at it.
 Sometimes it’s gelatinous, other times discolored, and with a poke of the fork you debate on eating this questionable meal.

 But your’e hungry right?
 It’s been a long day of stress filing through airport security, waiting around, and hours of sitting on your bruised bum.
 Your stomach is growling and your energy is low.
 You need this grub down, no matter how much it looks like road kill.

 Well, I’m going to divulge my big little secret to you.
 It is something I discovered while on the long haul flight to New Zealand, and a travel hack I’ve used for the past 5 years.
 And it is the reason you shouldn’t eat the mystery meat ever again.

 ⤜ My Big Little Travel Hack for Flying ↠

 Ready for a doozy?
 Here’s the secret — always order vegetarian or vegan for your meal on a long flight.

 I know, here it comes.
 What kind of hippity-dippity tree hugging rubbish am I trying to force upon you?
 Screw rabbit food and you’ll take that salisbury steak or butter chicken any day on a flight right?

 That’s also why you feel even more drained and nauseous after an 8+ hour flight.
 And why you probably need to use the toilet a lot more too.